OStach-adm01/terraform-lab/docs/roadmap.md

 # Roadmap

-Goal: build and document a homelab that demonstrates core Junior DevOps, SysOps, and SysAdmin skills.
+Goal: build and document a homelab for learning and understanding the technologies used to provision, configure, operate, and validate modern infrastructure.

 Each phase ends with a verification gate.
 A component is considered complete only after its configuration and observed behavior have both been checked.